-Thanks for joining us for our virtual family event!
 We’ve gathered some of our favorite Sid the Science Kid activities for you to explore with your young scientists.
-We can’t wait to see you at our next virtual family workshops!
+Find on-demand family workshops, printables, and more!

 Sid the Science Kid Coloring Page